Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Background

 \section{Background}

 In this paper, we consider the scenario of a noisy, non-linear dynamics model $ f(\cdot) $, which evolves a vector of unobserved states $ \v{x}_t \in \mathbb{R}^p $ through time.
 We observe a noisy vector $ \v{y}_{t} \in \mathbb{R}^r $, which is a transformation of $ \v{x}_t $ by a function $ h(\cdot) $.
 Both the process noise $ \bm{\omega}_t$ and the observation noise $ \bm{\epsilon}_t $ are independent of the states $ \v{x}_t $.
 We assume both noises are zero mean Gaussian distributed with known diagonal covariance matrices, $\mat{Q}$ and $\mat{R}$.
-Often, it is assumed that the dynamics model does not have noise making $ \bm{\omega}_t $ a zero vector, but for generality we allow $ \bm{\omega}_t $ to be a random vector.
+Often, it is assumed that the dynamics model does not have noise, making $ \bm{\omega}_t $ a zero vector, but for generality we allow $ \bm{\omega}_t $ to be a random vector.

 As with localization methods, we make an assumption about the correlation structure of the state vector in order to handle the high dimensionality of the state.
-In particular, we assume that relatively few pairs of state variables have non-zero conditional correlation, $ \Cov(x_i, x_j | x_{-(i,j)}) \neq 0 $ where $ x_{-(i,j)} $ represents all state variables except $ x_i $ and $x_j $.
-This means that, conditioning on all of the rest of the state, $x_i$ and $x_j$ are uncorrelated.
-They may have a dependency, meaning that the correlation between them is non-zero, but that correlation is entirely explained by dependence on other parts of the state.
-A sample example is given by a one-dimensional spatial field with the three locations $x_1$, $x_2$, and $x_3$ where $x_1$ and $x_3$ are both connected to $x_2$, but not each other.
-In this case, it might be reasonable to model $x_1$ and $x_3$ as uncorrelated conditional on $x_2$ although not necessarily unconditionally uncorrelated.
-Their simple correlation might not be zero, but their conditional or partial correlation is zero.
-This is similar to our assumption, although we do not assume any particular pattern of the conditional dependencies as you might in a spatial field.
+In particular, we assume that only a small number $s\ll {p \choose 2}$ of pairs of state variables have non-zero conditional correlation, $ \Cov(x_i, x_j | x_{-(i,j)}) \neq 0 $ where $ x_{-(i,j)} $ represents all state variables except $ x_i $ and $x_j $.
+This means that, given all of the rest of the state, $x_i$ and $x_j$ are conditionally uncorrelated.
+They may have a dependency, meaning that the marginal correlation between them is non-zero, but such dependency is entirely explained by conditional dependence on other parts of the state.
+An example is given by a one-dimensional spatial field with three locations $x_1$, $x_2$, and $x_3$ where $x_1$ and $x_3$ are both connected to $x_2$, but not each other.
+In this case, it might be reasonable to model $x_1$ and $x_3$ as uncorrelated conditioned on $x_2$ although they are not necessarily marginally uncorrelated.
+Their marginal correlation might not be zero, but their conditional or partial correlation is zero.
+Rather than assuming that the zero pattern in the matrix of conditional correlations has a specific structure, we place no assumption on the zero pattern, only on the number of zeros (sparsity) of this matrix.
+In other words, we will allow the data to determine the specific pattern.